DerekCresswell/GameDesign11/3 Top Down Arcade/3 Health.md

 With that working correctly we can begin to make this actually track health.\
 If you think about any game you've ever played the health is just a number.
 Perhaps we should store our health with a number then?
 Make a new `int` called `currentHealth` or similar.\
-It's a good idea to make this a `public` variable as so we can quickly change the value and balance the game.
+It's a good idea to make this a `public` variable as we can quickly change the value and balance the game that way.
 Feel free to give it a default value also.

 ```csharp
 public class EnemyHealth : MonoBehaviour {